zhousarah/azure-compute-docs/articles/azure-impact-reporting/azure-monitor-connector.md

 ![Architecture diagram of impact connectors for azure monitor.](images/azMon_connector.png)

-When you create a connector, it is associated with a subscription.
-When alerts whose target resource reside in the specified subscription get fired, an Impact report is created through Azure Impact Reporting and sent to Microsoft AIOPs.
+When you create a connector, it gets associated with a subscription.
+When alerts whose target resources reside in the specified subscription get fired, an Impact report is created through Azure Impact Reporting and sent to Microsoft Intelligence Systems.

 ## Next steps
 * [Create a Connector for Azure Monitor Alerts](create-azure-monitor-connector.md)